FreeScope of Work Checklist for Subcontractor TradesGet the free guide →

 • Mineral wool (rock wool) batt: Higher fire and acoustic performance than fiberglass.
 Specify where fire-rated wall assemblies or STC-rated partitions require non-combustible insulation.
 Mineral wool is non-combustible and retains performance at temperatures up to 1,200°C — required in some UL fire-rated steel stud assemblies.

 • Continuous batt in metal stud walls: Metal studs conduct heat.
 For exterior walls with metal framing, require continuous insulation (CI) on the exterior face of the stud to break the thermal bridge.
-This is an energy code requirement in most jurisdictions under ASHRAE 90.1.
+This is an energy code requirement in most jurisdictions under ASHRAE 90.1 and IECC.

 Rigid Board Insulation